2017-usfca-biol-395/KatelynKukar-week05-homework-QC-and-BLAST/2017-09-27_BLAST_analysis.md

 #### The Fierer paper discusses the diversity of skin-associated bacterial communities and their ability to colonize objects tounched by their host (electronic devices).

 ## Primary Question:
-#### Does the sequencing data match bacterial colonies found on humans or from regions that participants  within the study could have received them from.
+#### Does the sequencing data match bacterial colonies found on humans or from regions that participants  within the study could have received them from?

 ## Analysis
 ### Analysis of species variants: